Reshma Jagsi: Career

 In March 2019, Jagsi was named the Newman Family Professor at the University of Michigan Medical School.
 While serving in this role, she was the recipient of the Association of American Medical Colleges Group on Women in Medicine and Science Leadership Award for her "significant impact on the advancement of women’s roles in academic medicine and science."
 She was also elected a Fellow of the American Society of Clinical Oncology, the American Society for Radiation Oncology, and the American Association for Women Radiologists.
 Her work directly inspired a multi-million dollar investment by the Doris Duke Foundation to launch a national extension of a unique program she first evaluated titled the "Doris Duke Foundation's Fund to Retain Clinical Scientists."

 During the COVID-19 pandemic in North America, Jagsi was elected a Hastings Center Fellow for her "outstanding accomplishments whose work has informed scholarship and public understanding of complex ethical issues in health, health care, science, and technology."
 Throughout the pandemic, she studied how income inequality for women in oncology was exacerbated by COVID-19.
 She found that "because the onus of balancing work and family continues to be primarily on women, the pandemic has had a more severe effect on the careers of female oncologists."
 By December, she was the recipient of the Center for the Education of Women's Carol Hollenshead Inspire award and the LEAD Woman Oncologist of the Year award for her contributions to equity, leadership, and breast cancer care.

+Jagsi remains an adjunct professor at the University of Michigan, where she leads its M-PACT cultural transformation center, a $79M program that is supported by a U54 NIH FIRST grant on which she is PI together with Professor Robert Sellers.

+In 2022, she began a new position leading the large Department of Radiation Oncology at Winship Cancer Institute of Emory University, which has multiple large sites of practice across the diverse metropolitan Atlanta area.
+She was recognized as a Fellow of the American Association for the Advancement of Science and received ASTRO’s inaugural mentorship award.
+She continues her bioethics work via her professional society service and as a Senior Faculty Fellow at Emory’s Center for Ethics.

+Jagsi was elected a Member of the National Academy of Medicine in 2024.